CraigKelly/evoimage/README.md

 ## Mutation

-If a gene is selected for mutation given the current mutation rate, then it is replaced with a new random gene.
+We use Gaussian mutation.
+Currently the standard deviation is different for spatial and color coordinates and is hand-coded.

 The mutation rate currently receives a (capped) increase for every generation since we have failed to get an increase in the best fitness score.